JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/SpotifyWebAPI/auth.md

 After implementing one of the provided auth-methods, you can start doing requests with the token you get from one of the auth-methods

-##ImplicitGrantAuth
+## ImplicitGrantAuth

-This way is **recommended** and the only auth-process, which does not need a server-side exchange of keys.
+This way is **recommended** and the only auth-process which does not need a server-side exchange of keys.
 With this approach, you directly get a Token object after the user authed your application.
 You won't be able to refresh the token.
 If you want to use the internal Http server, please add "http://localhost" to your application redirects.

 More info: [here](https://developer.spotify.com/web-api/authorization-guide/#implicit_grant_flow)